MannarAmuthan/Custom-Graph-2D-plots-in-javafx/README.md

 # Custom-Graph-2D-plots-in-javafx
 A custom graph library , to draw  clean 2D plots in a JavaFX canvas.

+Common features:

+1.You can draw line and pie graph/chart
+2.Multiple line graph in one chart
+3.Different colours for, different lines(you can refer image-responseOneupdated) 4.Powerful accurate geometrical/mathematical tools are added(For example- You can find respective x value for y value)

 #How to use

         //create the objects for both classes